 In the forthcoming part 2 of this series on fitness for Bujinkan practioners, we’ll look at some examples of GPP type exercises and how to incorporate them into an overall training program.

-For more information on increasing your level of readiness for martial arts training, please see the book on Warrior Fitness here.
+For more information on increasing your level of readiness for martial arts training and fitness, check out our complete line of Warrior Fitness Programs HERE.